Skip to main content

 • Increased Androgen Receptor Density ∞ Training can increase the number and sensitivity of androgen receptors in muscle tissue.
 This means the testosterone already present in your body can work more effectively.

-A 2020 review highlighted that resistance training, in particular, has been shown to boost in the short term.
+A 2020 review highlighted that resistance training, in particular, has been shown to boost testosterone levels in the short term.
 This type of exercise sends a direct signal to the body that it needs to be in an anabolic, or building, state, which directly counters the catabolic signaling of chronic stress.

 High-Intensity Interval Training (HIIT) for Metabolic Health